1 Reserve the materials you would like to borrow

-- You can pick up your materials the day after you are notified.
-We will hold your items for 7 days.
+- We will hold your items for 7 days.

 - You will need your library card number to pick up your items.

-- If you do not pick up your items within a week, we will return themto the collection, and you may reserve it again when you are ready.
+- f you do not pick up your items within a week, we will return them to the collection, and you may reserve them again when you are ready.

 - Why am I only able to reserve 3 items instead of 10?
 This could be be because you have a Texas membership which is limited to 3 reserves and checkouts, or it could be that you are trying to reserve Bluebonnets or LoneStars which are limited to 3 because of high demand.
 Read-alouds are limited to 2 at a time.

 - I reserved an item that says it is on the shelf at the library.
 Will I get it tomorrow?
 Not necessarily.
 The list of reserve requests is quite long some days, and we may not get to them all.
-Sometimes the material you requested has to be transferred from the other location.
-You will receive a notification when your reserve is being processed, and it will be available for pickup the next day.
+You will receive a notification when your reserve is ready.

 Catalog browsing tips

-- The book scroll at the top shows many of our latest additions.
-You can click on a book cover to open the record and reserve the item.
+- Book Scroll at the top shows many of our latest additions… click a book cover to open.

-- The What’s Trending box has three tabs listing popular titles, recent purchases, and book lists.
+- What’s Trending box has three tabs listing popular titles, recent purchases, and book lists.

-- Our Suggested Reads page has additional book lists and links to our popular Book Bundle service – let a librarian select some books for you based on your interests.
+- Suggested Reads has additional book lists and links to our popular Book Bundle service – let a librarian select some books for you based on your interests.

-- When you pull up a list of materials in the catalog, you can click on the heading at the top of the list to rearrange the order.
+- Click on the heading at the top of your result list to rearrange the order.
 Clicking on copyright date, for example, will put the newest title on top.

-- There is a Refine Search button on the left side of the catalog page.
-It is useful for finding sub-topics or recent materials, for example.
+- Refine Search using the tab on the left side of the page.
+This is useful for finding sub-topics or recent materials, for example.

 Requests for materials to be purchased by the library

-- Our libraries are funded by sales tax, and our revenues have been impacted and will continue to be impacted for some time.
+Our libraries are funded by sales tax, and our revenues have been impacted and will continue to be impacted for some time.
 We are accepting requests for materials purchases, but we will not be purchasing everything that is requested.
 Please limit your requests.
 Purchasing is paused while we assess water damage at Westbank.

-- Inter-library loan of materials resumed on September 21, but some libraries are not participating yet.
+Inter-library loan of materials resumed on September 21, but some libraries are not participating yet.
 This can slow the process.
 ILL is paused while we assess water damage at Westbank.